tylerlum/cpsc340-2020w2/docs/syllabus.md

 **Tutorials** (choose one of these):

 The list of tutorials can be found [here](https://courses.students.ubc.ca/cs/courseschedule?pname=subjarea&tname=subj-course&dept=CPSC&course=340).
 See the ones starting with "T2".
 All tutorials will be on Zoom - see the link above.
+You do not need to be registered for a tutorial to be registered in the course.
+If possible, please try to attend the tutorial you are registered for; however, it's also fine if you attend a different tutorial.

 **Office hours**: See the [calendar](https://www.cs.ubc.ca/~mgelbart/calendar.html).